Anson County Vehicle Impound Guide

 After 30 Days

-If your vehicle remains unclaimed for an extended period, typically around 30 days, the impound lot may have the right to sell it at a lien sale to recover their costs.
-You'll lose your vehicle and potentially still owe money.
+If a vehicle remains unclaimed for an extended period, the impound lot can initiate a lien sale to recover their costs.
+Do not allow the situation to reach this point.

 If You Can't Afford the Fees